URUGUAY DELMIRA AGUSTINI: VIOLENCIA DE GENERO,FEMINICIDIOLa poetisa uruguaya muerta por dos disparos por su amante Flor de Nagapushpa. -ULTIMA PARTE-

 O Virginia Wolf la escritora inglesa de mente esquizoide, que escuchaba voces mientras su pluma se deslizaba y deslizaba hoja tras hoja, en escritos que revolucionaron la escritura inglesa.
 La película “Las Horas”, conmovedora y trágica, presenta los últimos momentos de su vida en que colocándose piedras en los bolsillos se adentra en un rio hasta ahogarse.
 Quedan sus escritos, donde juega con el tiempo y una introspección casi freudiana donde no faltan las alusiones lésbicas.

-It reminds me of Greta Garbo in The Ladies of the Camellias, who between the rustle of the silks of her black dress adhered her pelvis to the pelvis of the beau, pushed her glorious bust out of the man's chest and turned her neck with her divine face away from a possible kiss that predicted that it was approaching.
+------------------------------------------------------------------------------------------------------------------It reminds me of Greta Garbo in The Ladies of the Camellias, who between the rustle of the silks of her black dress adhered her pelvis to the pelvis of the beau, pushed her glorious bust out of the man's chest and turned her neck with her divine face away from a possible kiss that predicted that it was approaching.
 Then she spoke, with her hands holding the men of the lover of "being free when death approached."
 He suffered from a galloping Tisis

 .